yopito/fedora-epel-pkg/README.md

 ## howto use these source packaging

+If you want to use this stuff to rebuild yourself your binary packages, here the instructions to achieve it.

 Getting tired of `tito` stuff, switched back to a more conventional file structure like this: